-Sleeping bag – would recommend to have one that can go down to -5°C/23°F comfort in case it gets really cold and it can even in summer – we woke up once on the Ausangate trek in a tent covered in snow.
-For hiking in Peru I used a down sleeping bag and Campbell had a synthetic one – both worked good.
+Sleeping bag – would recommend having one that can go down to -5°C/23°F comfort in case it gets really cold and it can even in summer – we woke up once on the Ausangate trek in a tent covered in snow.
+For hiking in Peru, I used a down sleeping bag and Campbell had a synthetic one – both worked good.
 I prefer down bags they are light, soft and pack small though modern synthetic bags are quite compact as well.
 Keep in mind with down bags if it gets wet it’s difficult to dry it.
-For synthetic sleeping bags Kelty Tuck or Teton Sport TrailHead is a good and budget option.
+For synthetic sleeping bags, Kelty Tuck or Teton Sports TrailHead is a good and budget option.
 Down bags are usually more expensive – check these models; Vitals Summit 20 and EOLUS 800.

 Camping stove – on most treks in Peru you won’t be able to get food you have to carry supplies and cook your own meal.
-We advise to buy a screw-in camping stove with Piezo Ignition (no need to worry about matches or lighter).
-These stove are awesome – very small (can put it in your pocket) and light, work great (our never failed), plus it’s easy to get gas anywhere in the world (we used it in South America, Europe, Asia and Africa).
+We advise buying a screw-in camping stove with Piezo Ignition (no need to worry about matches or lighter).
+These stoves are awesome – very small (can put it in your pocket) and light, work great (our never failed), plus it’s easy to get gas anywhere in the world (we used it in South America, Europe, Asia, and Africa).

 AeroPress coffee maker – if you’re like us a real coffee snob, can’t live without a cup of coffee in the morning and don’t drink instant coffee buy an AeroPress.
 We always travel with one and even take it on hikes.
 It’s such a pleasure in the morning to sit with a cup of good coffee next to your tent somewhere in the mountains.